varunbiswasgit/aiacode/Clean_data_whatsapp.ps1 README.md

 ---

 ## Error Handling
-- If the input file does not exist, the script terminates with an error message.
+- The script terminates with an error message if the input file does not exist.
 - Ensures continuation lines only append to valid records.

 ---